yiyedang/random-repo-name/proposal.md

 X-Team Group Maker Proposal

-2. Output: The program will output a file with a list of each team and each group member in each team.
+2. The program will output a file with a list of each team and each group member in each team.
 The averaged GPA of the group will also be listed with each group.
+Users can choose the name of the output file.

+	At the bottom of the file we will output some stats on the groups, like average group GPA, standard deviation of group GPAs